EliLillyCo/pytest-wdl/docs/source/manual.md

 * `inputs`: Dict that will be serialized to JSON and provided to the executor as the workflow inputs.
 If not specified, the workflow must not have any required inputs.
 * `expected`: Dict mapping output parameter names to expected values.
 Any workflow outputs that are not specified are ignored.
 This is an optional parameter and can be omitted if, for example, you only want to test that the workflow completes successfully.
 * `workflow_name`: The name of the workflow to execute in the WDL script.
 If not specified, the name of the workflow is extracted from the WDL file.
+* `inputs_file`: Specify the inputs.json file to use, or the path to the inputs.json file to write, instead of a temp file.
+* `imports_file`: Specify the imports file to use.
+By default, all WDL files under the test context directory are imported if an `import_paths.txt` file is not provided.

 You can also pass executor-specific keyword arguments.